NSLS-II-BMM/BeamlineManual/docs/linescans.rst

 General line scans
 ------------------

-A line scan is a simple scan of a single motor axis with an on-screen plot.
+In the nomenclature of BMM, a line scan is a simple scan of a single motor axis with an on-screen plot.
 At BMM this sort of scan is typically done using the ``linescan()`` plan.
 This is a wrapper around BlueSky's `rel_scan()
 <https://nsls-ii.github.io/bluesky/generated/bluesky.plans.rel_scan.html#bluesky.plans.rel_scan>`_.

 In BMM's ``linescan()`` plan, the scan is always a relative scan